equinor/omnia-tutorial/docs/presentations/introduction.rst

     | W - Better equiped to develop within Equinor's new IT platform
     | E - Who has worked with Omnia?
 What expectations do people have?
     | R - ?

+    How: A mixture of presentations and tutorial.
+We will use Azure docs extensively as they need to know how to navigate these pages.

     What we are not covering